A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Batch Adaptation

 \subsection{Learning Scenarios of TTBA Algorithms}

-\method{Instance \vs Batch} As defined above, test-time adaptation could be divided into two cases: instance adaptation \cite{sun2020test,zhang2022memo} and batch adaptation \cite{schneider2020improving,brahmbhatt2018geometry}, according to whether a single instance or a batch of instances exist at test time.
+\method{Instance \vs Batch} As defined above, test-time adaptation could be divided into two cases: instance adaptation \citep{sun2020test,zhang2022memo} and batch adaptation \citep{schneider2020improving,brahmbhatt2018geometry}, according to whether a single instance or a batch of instances exist at test time.

-\method{Single \vs Multiple} In contrast to vanilla test-time adaptation that utilizes the pre-trained model from one single source domain, some works (\eg, \cite{dinnocente2019learning,pandey2021generalization,wang2021efficient,xiao2022learning,zhao2022test,park2022style,xiao2023energy,zhang2023domain}) are interested in domain generalization problems where multiple source domains exist.
+\method{Single \vs Multiple} In contrast to vanilla test-time adaptation that utilizes the pre-trained model from one single source domain, some works (\eg, \citep{dinnocente2019learning,pandey2021generalization,wang2021efficient,xiao2022learning,zhao2022test,xiao2023energy,zhang2023domain}) are interested in domain generalization problems where multiple source domains exist.

-\method{White-box \vs Black-box} A majority of test-time adaptation methods focus on adapting white-box pre-trained models to test instances, while some other works (\eg, \cite{jain2011online,chen2019self,zhang2023domain}) do not have access to the parameters of the pre-trained model (black-box) and instead adjust the predictions according to generic structural constraints.
+\method{White-box \vs Black-box} A majority of TTBA methods focus on adapting white-box models to test instances, while some other works (\eg, \citep{jain2011online,chen2019self,zhang2023domain}) do not have access to the parameters of the pre-trained model (black-box) and instead adjust the predictions according to generic structural constraints.

-\method{Customized \vs On-the-fly} Most existing TTA methods require training one or more customized models in the source domain,\eg, TTT \cite{sun2020test} employs a Y-shaped architecture with an auxiliary head.
+\method{Customized \vs On-the-fly} Most existing TTA methods require training one or more customized models in the source domain, \eg, TTT \citep{sun2020test} employs a Y-shaped architecture with an auxiliary head.
 However, it may be not allowed to train the source model in a customized manner for some real-world applications.
-Other works \cite{zhang2022memo,alfarra2022combating} do not rely on customized training in the source domain but develop flexible techniques for adaptation with on-the-fly models.
+Other works \citep{zhang2022memo,alfarra2022combating} do not rely on customized training in the source domain but develop flexible techniques for adaptation with on-the-fly models.